 Double Take

-In this series, I work with found images from mid-century magazines, cutting figures out of the printed worlds they once inhabited and suspending them between clear and mirrored acrylic.
+In this series, I work with mid-century magazines, cutting figures from the printed worlds they once inhabited and suspending them between clear and mirrored acrylic.
 Each piece becomes a viewing assemblage: the image floats in front of its reflection, and the viewer's own image enters the composition, changing what's visible depending on where you stand.

 I'm interested in how perception shifts — how the act of looking can alter what we think we know.
 These works invite you to move, to catch yourself in the mirror, and to consider how images from the past have informed the ways we see today.